-Sleep apnea may offer unusual protection for heart attack patientsJanuary 3rd, 2013 by Kevin Hattori in Sleep apnea /
+Sleep apnea may offer unusual protection for heart attack patientsJanuary 3, 2013 by Kevin Hattori in Medicine & Health / Sleep apnea

 (Medical Xpress)—People who suffer from breathing disorders such as sleep apnea are usually at higher risk for cardiovascular disease.
 But an intriguing new study from Technion-Israel Institute of Technology scientists suggests that some heart attack patients with these conditions may actually benefit from mild to moderate sleep-disordered breathing.